signetica/signetica-feed/README.md

 Similarly, you might be quite happy watching 1080p video on a smaller device, and if bandwith is tight you might prefer that to 4k.

+The script and the config file included in this package contain information about how to configure and use this software.
+Look in src/regulatrix.sh and files/regulatrix.conf.

 ## Usage
 While the packaging is for OpenWRT's apk packaging system, the scripts are more broadly useful for Linux systems and you should have no real trouble